carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Exercise 2: IDs and sample names
 >
 > Depending on the database, several IDs can be used for the same sample.
-> Please, open the document where the [metadata information is stored](https://docs.google.com/spreadsheets/d/1enkjhxMuc-iWmub57zHGXEhZ-jAeT2xy5eMfFwTLWP0/edit?usp=sharing).
+> Please, open Chepiche's document where the [metadata information is stored](https://docs.google.com/spreadsheets/d/1enkjhxMuc-iWmub57zHGXEhZ-jAeT2xy5eMfFwTLWP0/edit?usp=sharing).
 Here inspect the IDs and find out which of them correspond to sample	**JP4110514WATERRESIZE**
 >
 >> ## Solution
 >> ERS1949771	is the SRA ID corresponding to JP4110514WATERRESIZE
+>>
+> {: .solution}
+{: .challenge}

+> ## Exercise 3: Importance of Metadata
+>
+>  Which other data could you recommend Chepiche to add in their data and what did you think is the relevance of this information?
+>
+>> ## Solution
+>> Metadata will depend on the type of the experiment but some examples are: temperature, sampling methodology, date, place (country, state, region, city, etc.).
+>>
 >>
 > {: .solution}
 {: .challenge}